‘Art enables us to find ourselves and lose ourselves at the same time’ – Thomas Merton

 Photo: Verity Milligan

 This internationally-renowned contemporary art gallery is one of Birmingham’s most famous art institutions.
-Founded in the early 1960s, and this year celebrating 20 years in its current home in Brindleyplace, Ikon is a bastion of culture, showcasing works by artists from all over the world.
+Founded in the early 1960s, and residing for over 20 years in its current home in Brindleyplace, Ikon is a bastion of culture, showcasing works by artists from all over the world.
 Housed in one of Birmingham’s most Ikon-ic (get it…) buildings, a stunning, Grade II listed, former Victorian schoolhouse, this gallery is well worth a visit to explore the latest contemporary collections and marvel at the magnificent array of works on display.

 Birmingham Museum And Art Gallery (BMAG)